ggerganov/llama.cpp/README.md

 -----------------------------------------

-Title: Cosmonic fails to launch server on macOS due to incorrect OpenSSL version
+# ISSUE: Cosmonic fails to launch server on macOS due to incorrect OpenSSL version

 **Description:**